3 Minute Read

 • Both closed: 2/15 - 4/15 (due to wet conditions/snow melt)

 The route on the right is the Lower Access Road and is open from August 15 to February 15.
 The Upper Access Road is on the left and is open from April 15 to August 15.
 After the two routes converge, the last two miles to the trailhead is considered the roughest section of the drive, so many people hike or bike the remaining distance.
-From Rimrock Drive to Rattlesnake Arches trailhead, it takes about 75 minutes regardless of which Access Road you are on.
+From Rim Rock Drive to Rattlesnake Arches trailhead, it takes about 75 minutes regardless of which access road you are on.

 Imported Image